Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 We expect the BGS data to provide spectroscopic redshifts for $\sim 25$ member galaxies per cluster in a typical $\sim 10^{15}M_{\odot}$ cluster, a value much lower than the actual cluster richnesses at this mass.
 This is because DESI suffers from significant fiber collisions in dense regions like the cores of galaxy clusters.
 However, due to the area and depth of the survey, we can expect $\sim 100$s of massive galaxy clusters to lie within the survey footprint.
 Therefore, DESI will provide useful line-of-sight velocities for a few thousand galaxies in a stacked cluster phase-space that has an average cluster mass of $\sim 10^{15}M_{\odot}$.
 The cluster masses themselves need to be measured via an independent weak lensing analysis.
 Note that unlike most of the other probes discussed in this paper which require some knowledge of the physical distances of the tracers, the escape velocity analysis is conducted purely in proper units, such as km/s and angular separations \cite{stark2017}.

-In the left panel of Fig.~\ref{fig:fr_theory}, we show the escape velocity for a stack of high mass ($10^{15}M_{\odot}$) clusters for different variants of HS $f(R)$ gravity including F4, F5, F6 and as well as F7 ($|f_{R0}|=10^{-7}$); note that the line colors are different from other plots of this paper.
-The dashed lines representing Einasto and NFW profiles are for GR and highlight the difference one would expect from an incorrect choice of mass profile when inferring the gravitational potential from the weak lensing data.
+In the left panel of Fig.~\ref{fig:fr_theory}, we use Eq.~\eqref{eq:vesc_fr} to predict the escape velocity for a stack of high mass ($10^{15}M_{\odot}$) clusters for different variants of HS $f(R)$ gravity including F4, F5, F6 and as well as F7 ($|f_{R0}|=10^{-7}$); note that the line colors are different from other plots of this paper.
+These profiles are not measured directly The dashed lines representing Einasto and NFW profiles are for GR and highlight the difference one would expect from an incorrect choice of mass profile when inferring the gravitational potential from the weak lensing data.
 The shaded region includes error from weak lensing (5\%).
 For F4 and F5, we find significant differences from GR in both the amplitude and the shape at all radii.
 For F6, it becomes difficult to differentiate against GR using a single stacked phase-space, and for F7 the result is practically indistinguishable from GR.

 The right panel of Fig.~\ref{fig:fr_theory} shows the ratio between the escape edges of high- and low-mass clusters.
 Taking the ratio enables us to divide out the effect of the statistical suppression, on the assumption that the phase-space sampling is similar between them.
 In this case, we see that the difference between F6 and GR becomes appreciable at large radii.
 This is a result of the chameleon screening mechanism, which means that MG deepens the potential in the outskirts of low-mass galaxy clusters with respect to GR, but leaves the potential of high-mass clusters relatively unaffected.